The Night Lightning Lit Up Lake Pichola: An Udaipur Story

 Sunset at Sajjangarh

 The views from the top are panoramic in the literal sense — 360 degrees of lakes, mountains, and the city spread out below.
-Udaipur looks like a city that was designed to be seen from above.
+Udaipur looks like a city designed to be seen from above.
 The white buildings, the blue-green lakes, the brown hills.
 It's organized chaos that resolves into something coherent from a distance.

-Would I Go Back?
+Would You Go Back?

 Udaipur gets compared to Venice, which is flattering but wrong.
 Venice is sinking into a lagoon.
 Jaipur, another Rajasthani gem, offers a completely different palette of pink and amber.
 Udaipur is rising from lakes, surrounded by ancient hills, powered by a 500-year stubbornness that refused to surrender to anyone.
-It's romantic in the way that a place can be romantic when it's also tough — palaces built by warrior kings, gardens built for queens, and a lake that fills with monsoon rain every year like a promise kept.
+It's romantic in the way a place can be romantic when it's also tough — palaces built by warrior kings, gardens built for queens, and a lake that fills with monsoon rain every year like a promise kept.